wellhaus/path-19/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-View reported cases in the map or list view.
+View reported cases in the map or list view.     <br />
 <img src="./assets/screenshots/map-ss.png" alt="Path-19 map view screenshot" width="300"> <br />
 To self-report, sign up for a free account (accessed via the bottom right nav tab).
 Path-19 will keep all of your personal information confidential.
 Only the location visits you disclose will be made public.